 Again: does Helen die soon?

-Helen returns home, and is followed by the Fisherman, hook in hand.
+Helen returns home.
+Unwittingly, she’s followed by the Fisherman, hook in hand.
 Helen goes to her room and starts to undress.
 Sadly, we don’t get to see her Buffys.

 Then, it is revealed that Helen still has the pageant crown.
 You know, the crown that was wrestled from the dying grip of a man she helped murder?